Fosse Way

 The Fosse Way was a Roman road built in Britain during the first and second centuries AD that linked Isca Dumnoniorum (Exeter) in the southwest and Lindum Colonia (Lincoln) to the northeast, via Lindinis (Ilchester), Aquae Sulis (Bath), Corinium (Cirencester), and Ratae Corieltauvorum (Leicester).
 Much of its route is still used by modern roads, lanes and byways.

-Toponym
+Toponymy

 The word Fosse is derived from the Latin fossa, meaning 'ditch'.
 For the first few decades after the Roman invasion of Britain in 43 AD, the Fosse Way marked the western frontier of Roman rule in Iron Age Britain.
 It is possible that the road began as a defensive ditch that was later filled in and converted into a road, or perhaps a defensive ditch ran alongside the road for at least some of its length.

 Route

 The road joined Akeman Street and Ermin Way at Cirencester, crossed Watling Street at Venonis (High Cross) south of Leicester, and joined Ermine Street at Lincoln.

 The Antonine Itinerary (a 2nd-century Roman register of roads) includes the section between High Cross and Lincoln, and lists intermediate points at Verometo (Willoughby on the Wolds), Margiduno (Castle Hill near Bingham), Ad Pontem (East Stoke) and Crocolana (Brough).

 From Lincoln to Ilchester in Somerset, a distance of 182 mi, the route never deviates more than 6 mi from a straight line.